 Do you plan on housing livestock in the barn?

-Are you still brainstorming ideas on what can happen there?
+Are you still brainstorming ideas on what can happen here?

-We are always brainstorming about what can happen there.
-But we have some roots down now – incubating new kinds of agriculture combined with and food production as our means of earning our way.
-We always welcome input on what can happen and this will continue once we are on the Farm as well.
-This Farm is part of Georgina, and it is for Georgina.
+We are always brainstorming about what can happen here.
+But we have some roots down now – incubating new kinds of agriculture combined with food production as our means of earning our way.
+We always welcome input on what can happen and this will continue once we are on the farm as well.
+This farm is part of Georgina and it is for Georgina.

 Will the shoreline be part of the farm?
 Will the lakeshore remain intact?

 The lakefront is a very interesting part of this property.
 It looks a bit like British Columbia out there with its large rocks and trees and it is one of the last untouched shorelines on Lake Simcoe.
-It is noted at this time the shoreline is not part of the land parcel being leased to the OWC.
-However, in the future it may be possible to work with the Town, the LSRCA and other agencies through the ReWilding program to explore how to leave the shoreline intact while providing greater access to connect people with Lake Simcoe.
+At this time the shoreline is not part of the land parcel being leased to the Ontario Water Centre.
+However in the future it may be possible to work with the town and Lake Simcoe Region Conservation Authority and other agencies through the ReWilding program to explore how to leave the shoreline intact while providing greater access to connect people with Lake Simcoe.

-Lake Simcoe watershed residents are extremely fortunate to have this Act and Plan — a first in North America, and the first also in bringing citizens, business, and government together through “shared responsibility”.
-The work of the Ontario Water Centre, founded by the Ladies of the Lake, is very connected to this Plan.
-In particular, the recognition that people and nature are equal partners in the future of Lake Simcoe.
+Lake Simcoe watershed residents are extremely fortunate to have this Act and Plan, a first in North America and also the first to bring citizens, business and government together through “shared responsibility”.
+The work of the Ontario Water Centre, founded by the Ladies of the Lake, is very connected to this plan, in particular the recognition that people and nature are equal partners in the future of Lake Simcoe

 So what is the Ontario Water Centre anyway?